sepinf-inc/IPED/README.md

 - Multiplatform support, tested on Windows and Linux systems
 - Portable cases without installation, you can run them from removable drives
 - Integrated and intuitive analysis interface
-- High multithread performance and support for large cases: up to 135 millions of items as of 12/12/2019
+- High multithread performance and support for large cases: up to 135 million items as of 12/12/2019

 Currently IPED uses the [Sleuthkit Library](https://github.com/sleuthkit/sleuthkit) only to decode disk images and file systems, so the same image formats are supported: RAW/DD, E01, ISO9660, AFF, VHD, VMDK.
 Also there is support for UDF(ISO), AD1 (AccessData) and UFDR (Cellebrite) formats.
 Recently support for APFS was added, thanks to BlackBag implementation for Sleuthkit.